EddieHubCommunity/support/docs/snippets/en/issue-before-pr.md

 Benefits of creating an Issue first

-- We get to discuss options before time is spend on making the changes
+- We get to discuss options before time is spent on making the changes
 - Others can get involved in helping make the changes

 ---